 Behavioral Health Funding

 Good health isn’t just about a strong body.
 A healthy brain is every bit as essential.
 Ohioans with mental illnesses and addictive disorders are challenged at work, at home and at school.
 If they have access to treatment, life can be more productive and full.
 Without treatment, we see employers lose productivity and families lose loved ones.
 Our rates of suicide, incarceration, and disability go up.
 Two of every three Ohioans say they are impacted by a friend or family member with a mental illness or addiction problem.
-As you consider the upcoming budget, please remember that millions of Ohioans are counting on you for their health and stability.
-To read more about our plan, click here.
+The Coalition for Healthy Communities will continue to advocate for access to the best treatment services and recovery supports for individuals, families, and communities.